sam-git/uniplanner-snapshot/README.md

 # UniPlanner

-UniPlanner is a collaborative website designed for university students to gather and refer to their course and assessment dates.
+UniPlanner is a collaborative web app designed for university students to gather and refer to their courses and assessment dates.
+It allows students to associate their Facebook profile with each course they are currently taking.
+Each member gets an individual homepage that shows a customised study schedule and allows them to view the profiles of other students taking the same courses.

 ---